Field Trips

 Want to create a more in-depth learning day?
 You can easily combine multiple field trip options:

-2 field trip options for $500 (per 30 participants)
+• 2 field trip options for $500 (per 30 students)

-3 field trip options for $750 (per 30 participants)
+• 3 field trip options for $750 (per 30 students)

-Whether you're planning a half-day visit or a full-day adventure, our field trips make it easy to meet your learning goals while giving students a fun, interactive experience they’ll never forget.
+Our field trips make it easy to meet your learning goals while giving students a fun, interactive experience they’ll never forget.

 Eco-Engineers